lockpicker/homebridge-honeywell-tuxedo-touch/README.md

 - **pollInterval** is a number which defines the poll interval in milliseconds.
 Defaults to 30000.
 - The **debug** parameter is boolean and turns on debug messages.

+## Troubleshooting tips
+- Make sure to disable "Authentication for web server local access" from the accounts screen under settings on the tuxedo unit.

 ## FAQ
 - Node may throw the following warning
   ```